-.
-This library provides optimized CUDA kernels that make running large language models feasible on hardware with limited memory, primarily by enabling 4-bit and 8-bit computation.
+Practical implementation of low-bit quantization relies on specialized libraries. bitsandbytes is a primary tool for this purpose, known for its effective integration with the Hugging Face ecosystem.
+This library offers optimized CUDA kernels that enable running large language models on hardware with limited memory by utilizing 4-bit and 8-bit computation.

 View of block-wise quantization.
 The original weight matrix is partitioned into blocks (illustrated by different colors).
 Each block is quantized using a shared data type (e.g., NF4), resulting in quantized values (Q).
 A separate scaling factor (Scale) is stored for each block, typically in a higher precision format like FP16.